Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • Suitable for various cone-shaped coffee makers and Chemex sizes

-• It comes in a pack with 100 filters
+• It comes in a pack of 100 filters

 Cons